 Your doctor may recommend IUI, which is an assisted reproductive technique that is also known as artificial insemination.
 This is typically recommended for men with low sperm concentration, which is a reduced number of sperm, or low sperm motility, or movement.
 It may also be recommended when the source of infertility cannot be determined and the sperm count is normal.

-In this procedure, a man produces a semen specimen in a supplied container at home or in private at the NYU Langone Fertility Center.
+In this procedure, a man produces a semen specimen in a supplied container at home or in private at his doctor’s office.
 The sperm is then “washed,” so that natural, hormone-like compounds called prostaglandins can be removed.
 Prostaglandins can cause uterine muscle cramping and can interfere with conception.
 This procedure produces a high concentration of healthy sperm.

 This sperm sample is placed directly into a woman’s uterus just prior to ovulation, when the body releases eggs for fertilization.